jax-ml/jax/docs/501/export.md

 directly to the actual physical devices that existed at exporting time.
 Instead, the sharding annotations refer to logical devices.
-This means that you can compile and run the exported artifacts on different physical devices that were used for exporting.
+This means that you can compile and run the exported artifacts on different physical devices than were used for exporting.

 The cleanest way to achieve a device-polymorphic export is to use shardings constructed with a `jax.sharding.AbstractMesh`, which contains only the mesh shape and axis names.
-But, you can achieve the same results if you use shardings constructed for a mesh with concrete devices, since the actual devices in the mesh are ignored for tracing and lowering:
+But you can achieve the same results if you use shardings constructed for a mesh with concrete devices, since the actual devices in the mesh are ignored for tracing and lowering: